-If a student is following an earlier version of a program in which their department has discontinued or modified required courses, the department may authorize appropriate substitutions.

-If while enrolled a student changes their major, concentration, or minor they may be required to complete the major or minor requirements in effect at the time of the change.
-However, they may continue to follow the University, General Education and Mathematics and Writing requirements listed in the University Catalog for which you claim "Catalog rights," as defined above.
+If a student follows an earlier version of a program in which his or her department has discontinued or modified required courses, the department may authorize appropriate substitutions.
+If while enrolled a student changes major, concentration, or minor, he or she may be required to complete the major or minor requirements in effect at the time of the change.
+However, he or she may continue to follow the university, General Education, and mathematics and writing requirements listed in the university catalog for which "catalog rights," are claimed.